All Episodes

 Everything's going to be affected by this seismic change in the universe.

-Uh so Obama is not just going to heal the planet.
+So Obama is not just going to heal the planet.

-That's that's just panty waste first-term stuff.
+That's just panty-waste first-term stuff.

 Anybody could do that.

-You know, uh Kennedy could have done that.
+You know, Kennedy could have done that.

-Reagan could have done that, Chester Arthur could have done that.
+Chester Arthur could have done that.

 Obama is going to create seismic change in the universe.

-Anyway, we may uh we may get into that.
+Anyway, we may get into that.

-It's uh open line.
+It's open line.

-I think we're distracted by these nickel and dime states that are no threat to us, like uh Iran.
+I think we're distracted by these nickel and dime states that are no threat to us, like Iran.

 We need to be entering into serious one-on-one negotiations without preconditions on planet Zongo.

-Uh although, you know, in fairness to him, I think that seismic change for the universe might have to wait until the second term.
+Although, you know, in fairness to him, I think that seismic change for the universe might have to wait until the second term.

-Last time I was uh I was here, I got a lot of uh positive reaction as that fabulous intro said I I live in New Hampshire and I asked my neighbor up there, Scott uh what he thought of the show and he said well I didn't know you were going to be on and I missed the first uh ten minutes but I got in my truck, switched on about quarter past, listened for twenty seconds and thought, who's this fairy they got filling in for Rush.
+And he said, well, I didn't know you were going to be on, and I missed the first 10 minutes, but I got in my truck, switched on about quarter past, listened for 20 seconds, and thought, who's this fairy they got filling in for Rush?

 And then I realized it was you.

-And uh you can usually find me as well on the back page of every issue in National Review and uh in the Washington Times and the New York Sun and Orange County Register and hither and yon every week.
+And you can usually find me as well on the back page of every issue in National Review and in the Washington Times and the New York Sun and Orange County Register and hither and yon every week.

-I'm taking the summer off from that to work on a sequel to my book America Alone The End of the World as we know it.
+I'm taking the summer off from that to work on a sequel to my book, America Alone, the End of the World as We Know It.

 It's not a pop-up book, not anymore.

-Uh what what's your book about?
+What's your book about?

 I'm on trial north of the border for crimes against humanity.

-I've I've been charged with flagrant Islamophobia.
+I've been charged with flagrant Islamophobia.

 It'll be the Royal Canadian Mounted Police snatch team coming in to get me.

-And what's depressing to me is that most of the policies which have gotten Europe into the mess it's in, uh Barack Obama wants to introduce here.
+And what's depressing to me is that most of the policies which have gotten Europe into the mess it's in, Barack Obama wants to introduce here.

-And liberals and far too many uh on our side of the aisle too take it for granted that the natural endpoint of the fully evolved Western democracy is something like uh Scandinavia or the Netherlands and America's just taking a little longer to get there than the Dutch and the Swedes and all the rest of the gang.
+And liberals, and far too many on our side of the aisle too, take it for granted that the natural end point of the fully evolved Western democracy is something like Scandinavia or the Netherlands.

-And in fact Europe is ahead of America mainly in the sense that its canoe is already halfway over the falls.
+And in fact, Europe is ahead of America, mainly in the sense that its canoe is already halfway over the falls.

 And the Democrats and too many Republicans want us to catch up with the European canoe.

-who's been pushing the Obama spent most of the 70s selling cocaine rumors, uh, and to disassociate myself from the Democrat mayor and Carter administration official Andrew Young, who boasted that Bill Clinton has slept with more black women than Obama.
+who's been pushing the Obama spent most of the 70s selling cocaine rumors, and to disassociate myself from the Democrat mayor and Carter administration official Andrew Young, who boasted that Bill Clinton has slept with more black women than Obama.

 So we may try and correct that today.

-Uh as Rush likes to say, four days a week, the content portion of the show is entirely within the control of the host, but on Friday, anything goes.
+As Rush likes to say, four days a week, the content portion of the show is entirely within the control of the host, but on Friday, anything goes.

-Uh so if you want to continue yesterday's Castrati Thursday theme and discuss the uh Reverend Jesse Jackson's midlife career move into uh free of charge medical procedures, uh, we can do that, or uh we can turn to the really critical issues, like Senator Obama's demand that we all learn to speak Spanish.
+So if you want to continue yesterday's Castrati Thursday theme and discuss the Reverend Jesse Jackson's midlife career move into free of charge medical procedures, we can do that.

-And you'll get bonus points, by the way, if you call up and you discuss the Slovenian art house movies in the original Slovene, uh, because you'll make Barack Obama very happy.
+And you'll get bonus points, by the way, if you call up and you discuss the Slovenian art house movies in the original Slovene, because you'll make Barack Obama very happy.

 You'll be demonstrating that you're the sort of multilingual sophisticate who's not a total embarrassment like so many of his fellow Americans are to him.

-These embarrassing Americans who are unable to speak Spanish, who go into a restaurant in Paris and they don't even know what the French for soup du jour is.
+These embarrassing Americans who unable to speak Spanish, who go into a restaurant in Paris and they don't even know what the French for soup du jour is.

-It's it's pathetic, it's embarrassing.
+It's pathetic, it's embarrassing.

 Little bilingual joke for you there.